davide-casiraghi/laravel-events-calendar/README.md

 > Just the users that have **Admin** and **Super admin** privileges can access to the routes that allow to create, edit and delete the blogs, categories and posts.
 Otherwise you get redirected to the homepage.

 ### Access to the package
-After the package is published it adds three new routes:
+After the package is published this new routes will be available:
 - /eventCategories
 - /events
 - /eventVenues